walles/px/README.md

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that:
-* Runs `flake8` on the code
+* OK: Runs `flake8` on the code
 * Tests the code on OS X
-* Tests the code on Linux
+* OK: Tests the code on Linux
-* Can or should Travis create binaries for us?
+* NO: Can or should Travis create binaries for us?
 Think about security vs ease-of-deployment.

 # TODO `pgrep` replacement